Exclusive media partner: The New York Times

 Tim Harford

-Senior columnist for the Financial Times
+Senior columnist for the Financial Times and author of How To Make The World Add Up

 Senior columnist for the Financial Times, where as 'The Undercover Economist', he reveals the economic ideas behind everyday experiences.
 He also presents the BBC radio series More or Less.
 His writing has appeared in Esquire, Forbes, New York magazine, the Washington Post, and The New York Times.
-His forthcoming book is How to Make the World Add Up, and previous books include The Undercover Economist, The Logic of Life and Adapt.
+His latest book is How to Make the World Add Up, and previous books include The Undercover Economist, The Logic of Life and Adapt.